AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/getting-started.md

 Folder hierarchy can address two major concerns with regards to content management:

-* Localization - AEM manages localization of content by maintaining copies of content in locale-specific folders.
+* [Localization](#localization) - AEM manages localization of content by maintaining copies of content in locale-specific folders.
 * Organization - Folders are used to define a content hierarchy required to support localization needs as well as logically manage Content Fragments.

-AEM allows for a very flexible content structure and any hierarchy can be arbitrarily large.
-However it is important to realize that any changes in folder structure may have unintended consequences for existing queries that rely on the content path.
-Therefore a well-defined hierarchy that is set out clearly in advance, can be extremely helpful to your content authors.
+AEM allows for a very flexible content structure and a hierarchy can be arbitrarily large.
+However it is important to realize that any changes in folder structure may have unintended consequences for existing queries that [rely on the content path.](#developer) Therefore a well-defined hierarchy that is clearly set out in advance, can be extremely helpful to your content authors.

 Folders can also be restricted to only allow certain types of content (based on Content Fragment Models).
 It is generally recommended to always explicitly specify which models are allowed for all folders in the hierarchy.
 Specifying allowed content for a given folder:

 * Prevents content authors from authoring content that do not belong in the folder.
 * Optimizes the content creation process by filtering the types of content allowed in the folder during creation to only show valid types of content.

+More information about allowing Content Fragment Models per folder can be found in the document [Content Fragment Models.](/help/assets/content-fragments/content-fragments-models.md)

 By creating an appropriate content structure, it becomes easier to coordinate headless content authoring across channels in order to maximize content reuse.
 Leveraging content across multiple channels will greatly improve content production efficiency and change management.